n7jti/CNC-Pendant-Firmware/README.md

 # CNC-Pendant-Firmware

-This is firmware to run on an Arduino Pro Micro (preferred) or Arduino Nano to interface a popular style of wired CNC pendant to the PanelDue port of Duet electronics.
+This is firmware to run on an STM32F411CEU6 (Black Pill) to interface a popular style of wired CNC pendant to the PanelDue port of Duet electronics.
 Build it using Arduino.

 Pendant to Arduino Pro Micro wiring: